choptastic/erlang_ds/README.md

 ]}.
 ```

-## History and Philosophy
+## Origins & Philosophy

-This library came out of a desire to have a single module with short function
-calls to work with proplists (bear in mind, this was made before Erlang had a
-native `map` data structure).
-In most circumstances these days, maps are the
-superior data structure.
-But there is legacy code using proplists or dicts for
+Erlang DS emerged from the need for a unified module with concise function
+calls tailored for proplists, especially before Erlang's introduction of the
+map structure.
+Although maps have become a preferred choice, legacy code still
-things, or a mix of all three.
+utilizes proplists or dicts, or even a mix of the trio.

-On top of that, there are a lot of situations where the functionality provided
-by one module is insufficient for my needs.
-For example:
+For a few examples of the motivation to create this:

 * While `maps` and `dict` both support merging, `proplists` does not.
 * While `ds:transform` and `ds:rekey` can both be implemented with
   `Module:map`, `map` is clunky for both.
 * While `map` supports getting multiple things per line with pattern matching
   (`#{key:=Value, key2:=Value2} = Map`), this is not supported by proplists or
   dicts.
-Also, the `map` syntax above will crash if one of the values isn't
+Also, the map matching syntax above will crash if one of the values
-  present, necessitating the `maps:get/3` function anyway.
+  isn't present, necessitating the `maps:get/3` function anyway.
-* The inconsistencies of the modules makes me constantly forget which module
+* The inconsistencies of between the data structure modules makes me constantly
-  does it which way.  `get` and `set`, for example, which are the most common
+  forget which module does it which way.  `get` and `set`, for example, which
-  operations in any of my codebases (and I suspect the most common in yours as
+  are the most common operations in any of my codebases (and I suspect the most
-  well) are implemented in `maps` as `get` and `put`, in `dict` as `find` and
+  common in yours as well) are implemented in `maps` as `get` and `put`, in
-  `store`, in `proplists` as `get_value` and *not implemented* (basically,
+  `dict` as `find` and `store`, in `proplists` as `get_value` and *not
-  just delete the old value and prepend the new `{Key,Value}` tuple), or with
+  implemented* (basically, just delete the old value and prepend the new
-  the `lists` module as `keyfind` and `keystore`.
+  `{Key,Value}` tuple), or with the `lists` module as `keyfind` and `keystore`.

-None of this is to criticize the Erlang team - they do incredible work, and
+None of these comments is to criticize the Erlang team - they are incredible,
-they can't do everything for everyone, nor should every API for every data
-structure be exactly the same.
-Indeed, the `lists:key*` functions are
-individually more flexible for lists of tuples of all sizes (not just the
-`{Key, Value}` tuples.
-But for someone using mostly `{Key, Value}` tuples,
-`lists:key:*` are overkill (but are very handy to use under the hood for the
-functions in Erlang DS).

-Perhaps my use cases are not useful to the community at
-large, but I suspect there are others out there like me who need
-or want this kind of utility.

-Further, I acknowledge that there likely some inefficiencies here, or methods
-where I might be using a less-than ideal implementation, and for that, I'm open
+and what they've built is incredibly powerful.
+But no one can be everything to
+everyone, and tailor their development to every one of their users'
+requirements or idiocyncracies.
+Hence, this library was born to bridge such
+gaps and offer utility.

-to comments and pull requests to improve the software.
+Constructive feedback and pull requests are heartily welcomed.

-**PULL REQUESTS ARE WELCOME**
+**PULL REQUESTS ARE WELCOMED**

-## Final Comment
+## Additional Notes

-Erlang DS was originally called `sigma_proplist` using a module called just
-`pl`.
-"Sigma" is just a reference to the author's software business, [Sigma
-Star Systems](https://sigma-star.com).
-The project was renamed to "Erlang DS"
-when it added support for other data structures.
-The original `sigma_proplists`
-has been running in production for almost 10 years before converting it to
-`Erlang DS`.
+Formerly known as `sigma_proplist`, Erlang DS originated from [Sigma Star
+Systems](https://sigma-star.com).
+After nearly a decade in production, it was
+refashioned to support more data structures, resulting in the Erlang DS we have
+today.

 ## About